aliaksei-babuk/iot-sa-project/README.md

 ![image](https://github.com/aliaksei-babuk/iot-sa-project/blob/main/Docks/Flow%20Chart%20for%20the%20UC-1.png)

 The real-time traffic monitoring use case (UC-1) is designed to support urban mobility management by leveraging continuous acoustic data streams from distributed road-side microphones.
 The main flow involves the ingestion of audio via the IoT Hub, feature extraction through librosa, and subsequent classification of traffic-related acoustic events (e.g., honking, congestion signatures) using pretrained CNN models.
 Results are aggregated into dashboards that allow city operators to make evidence-based interventions.
 Potential exceptions include network disruptions that may cause partial data loss, misclassification due to overlapping sound events, or cloud function cold-start delays that temporarily degrade responsiveness.
-Nevertheless, the benefits are significant: traffic management authorities gain timely indicators for congestion mitigation, law enforcement agencies can respond more effectively to incidents, and urban planners obtain longitudinal datasets that inform infrastructure design
+Nevertheless, the benefits are significant: traffic management authorities gain timely indicators for congestion mitigation, law enforcement agencies can respond more effectively to incidents, and urban planners obtain longitudinal datasets that inform infrastructure design.

 ### 1.2.2 Use Case 2: Public-Safety Siren Detection
 | Field |	Description |